 Last weekend, a couple of alleys away from that cafe, I was looking for dinner.
 A boy at an Izakaya called out to me.
 He tried to explain the food.
 I heard a voice in English.
 I turned around to see another member of their staff.
 She calmly explained the menu.
-I recognised her the girl in my sketch.
-I pulled out my phone and showed her the sketch, expecting her to kick me for my amateur depiction of her charm.
+I recognised her as the girl in my sketch.
+I pulled out my phone and showed her the sketch, expecting her to kick me for my amateur depiction of her.
 Turned out she was pleased with it.
+I even got an invitation to a dinner.
 You can travel half the world.
 But there is no point if you can’t make a stranger smile.